KPI-Sense/intern-take-home-assessment/README.md

 ### Description

 Your day to day at KPI will envolve working with a mass amount of financial data.
 We ingest data through multiple sources in multiple formats.
 We use a robust ETL process to extract all that data, transform it into our standard data model, and load it into our data lake.
-This is an important step because without this process we would not be able to easily and effienctly onboard new clients and display our financial models to them with the data being in a standard format.
+This is an important step because without this process we would not be able to easily and effienctly onboard new clients and display our financial models to them without the data being in a standard format.

 For this assessment you will be acting as an ETL developer whose job is to parse a demo company model and display some interesting insights back to the user.